Growing your business

 The Department for International Trade can help with creating a plan, establishing export markets and choosing the right route to them.
-They can also assist you with any finance that may be available to support your ambitions.

 “The Growth Hub has really good knowledge of the local area, so they are aware of projects going on that we can link into.
 For us, going self-employed, it has just been that safety net.
 I’ve always known I can pick up the phone and speak to the advisor at the Growth Hub.”

 Four issues key to social enterprise survival